Psynosaur/esphome-MitM-deye-jk-bms/README.md

 Use it at your own risk!

 # Idea behind it
-A lot of BMSes talk Pylontech Protocol to Inverter.
+A lot of BMSes talk Pylontech Protocol to Inverter and Deye has their own flavour

 It's interesting to read values to show it in a SmartHome System like Home Assistant.